smithjacobj/esphome-configs/hardware-dev/2ch-dop-light-controller/README.md

 ![an image of the PCB](pcb.png?raw=true)

+Known issues:
+* The solder lugs for the outputs are slightly too small for the tinned "YETOR" connectors listed below.
+I ended up just whittling a little solder and some strands off before insertion.
+* The footprint for the fuse mounts are not accurate and require some bending.
+The fuse mounts used are [these](https://www.amazon.com/dp/B08GSG1FNV), which hold APM/ATM/"mini-ATO" style blade fuses.
+* These fuses also don't come in 2.5A, so I ended up using 2A fuses.
+It's unlikely you'll overdraw with 3 strings per channel; 1 30-light string draws only about 600mA peak.
+It's more to kill power if something shorts out.

 There is also an STL file, 7mm_cable_gland.stl, which I created and printed in a urethane resin to create water-resistant fittings for the project box for the ["YETOR Waterproof Connectors 2 Wire"](https://www.amazon.com/dp/B07WDBLFDN) and power cord to enter